michaelmagan/crm-demo/src/components/ui/ui-component-improvements.md

 - Streamlined UI with cleaner button layout
 - Collapsed state is more compact, taking less screen space
 - Responsive design with adaptive width based on screen size
+- Enhanced width variants (sm, md, lg, xl, 2xl, 3xl) for granular control over component width
+- Mobile responsiveness with automatic expansion to 95% screen width on small devices
+- Returns to the selected width variant on larger screens (sm breakpoint and above)
+- Added height variants (sm, md, lg, xl, 2xl) for adjusting the vertical space of the component
+- Improved message styling with dark background for user messages and light background for AI messages
+- AI messages use light backgrounds (with dark text) while user messages use accent-colored backgrounds
+- Added defaultMessage prop to customize placeholder text in the input field
+- Optimized style management for message appearance with scoped CSS and data attributes
+- Messages are properly styled regardless of theme (light/dark mode)
+- Consistent styling in all variants and sizes

 ## Message Input